True wealth is an expression of what “we do together” rather than what “I have myself.”

 While what “we do together” is the true expression of wealth, what “I have myself” is a falsity that can only be sustained by a form of practical delusion; a kind of “pretend play” where you act as if you can own wealth independently of the network of relationships that make its existence possible—a network of which you are only a part.

 Capitalism is that mode of life where the pretend play of ownership is raised to the level of natural right in the form of private property law.
 This apparently secular order has its roots in a more ancient theological notion where God as the divine creator “owns” us, the product of his creation.
-Just as God was understood to exercise his will over his property as he freely pleased, so too this apparently secular age defers collective responsibility to the individual owner of private property.
-That this secular age attempts to obscure its theological roots is the basis of why Marx considered Capitalism to be founded on mystifications, and why Adorno and Horkheimer considered the “Age of Reason” to be founded on unacknowledged myth.
-What the Age of Reason and the Age of Faith have in common are their shared roots in an ancient Greek fascination with the idea of a primary “substance”, which functioned to ground the world of everyday appearances on some “more real” ground or substratum.
+Just as God was understood to exercise his sovereign will over his property as he freely pleased, so too this apparently secular age defers collective responsibility to the individual owner of private property.
+That this secular age attempts to obscure its theological roots under the guise of techno-scientific instrumentality is the basis of why Marx considered capitalism to be founded on mystification and fetishism, and why Adorno and Horkheimer considered the “Age of Reason” to be founded on an unacknowledged myth of progress.² What the modern age of reason and the older age of faith have in common are their shared roots in an ancient Greek fascination with the idea of a primary “substance”, which functioned to ground the world of everyday appearances on some “more real” ground or substratum.

-But following Whitehead and Buddhism, the fundamental basis of reality is not a thingly substance, but a living process— the process of coming into being together, what Buddhism calls “Pratītyasamutpāda” or dependent co-arising: all dharmas (phenomena) come into being in dependence on all other dharmas; everything connects to everything else, there is nothing behind phenomena that exists independently of them.
-This inter-dependent connectivity of togetherness is a condition for the possibility of the creative advance into novelty:
+But following Whitehead and Buddhism, the fundamental basis of reality is not a thingly substance, but a living process— the process of coming into being together, what Buddhism calls “Pratītyasamutpāda” or dependent co-arising: all dharmas (phenomena) come into being in dependence on all other dharmas; everything connects to and influences everything else, there is nothing behind or beneath phenomena that exists independently of them.
+This inter-dependent relationship of togetherness is the “transcendental condition” or the condition that makes possible, of the creative advance into novelty:

 “ ‘Together’ is a generic term covering the various special ways in which various sorts of entities are ‘together’ in any one actual occasion.
 Thus ‘together’ presupposes the notions ‘creativity,’ ‘many,’ ‘one,’ ‘identity’ and ‘diversity’…the novel entity is at once the togetherness of the ‘many’ which it finds, and also it is one among the disjunctive ‘many’ which it leaves.